Stationary broken parity states in active matter models: The models of Section as spurious gradient dynamics

 \subsubsection{Active phase field crystal model}

-The active phase field crystal model~\eqref{eq:dtapfc} does not seem to fit the proposed form Eq.~\eqref{eq:stst_general}.
-Since the density-like order parameter $\phi$ is conserved (with mean density $\int_{-\frac{L}{2}}^{\frac{L}{2}} {\rm d} x\, \phi=0$) its dynamics can be written according to Eq.~\eqref{eq:stst_general} as
+\Resub{At first sight,} the active phase field crystal model~\eqref{eq:dtapfc} does not seem to fit the spurious gradient dynamics form~\eqref{eq:stst_general}.
+Since the density-like order parameter $\phi$ is conserved its dynamics can be written according to Eq.~\eqref{eq:stst_general} as

-The coupling term must have a similar structure in the equation for the polarization field, i.e.~we write somewhat unusually
+The coupling term must have a similar structure in the equation for the polarization field, i.e., we write somewhat unusually

 Now, for the existence of steady asymmetric states it is crucial that $c_2 =0$.
 Then we can identify